zadarastorage/zadara-operator/docs/custom_resources.md

 ##  Vpsa

-Vpsa allows your Kubernetes cluster to connect to VPSA.
+VPSA allows your Kubernetes cluster to connect to VPSA.
 For each Vpsa having `spec.csi` specified, Operator will automatically deploy a CSI Driver, and create sample Storage Classes (Block and NAS for each Storage Pool on that VPSA).
 ```shell script
 kubectl get vpsas
 ```